Local duality in algebra and topology: Modules

 where $M$ is an $A$-module thought of as a complex concentrated in degree zero in $\D_A$.
 The desired spectral sequence is the hypercohomology spectral sequence for the composition of $\Gamma_I$ and $\Hom(M,\Hom(-,Q))$, with abutment given by the cohomology of the left hand side in the equivalence of \eqref{eq:gldauxeq}, where the identification of the $E_2$-term uses the injectivity of $Q$.
 By \cite[5.7.9]{weibel_homological} this spectral sequence is always weakly convergent, and the existence of a vanishing line implies that it is also strongly convergent. \end{proof} \begin{rem} This result can also be deduced from Greenlees--May duality \Cref{thm:gmdualityclassical}, see \cite[Prop.~3.8]{gm_localhomology}; in contrast, our proof only uses that $\Gamma_I$ is smashing. \end{rem}

 Grothendieck's original statement was written for $A$ a complete local Noetherian ring of dimension $n$, and $Q$ a dualizing module for $A$.
 Recall that the Krull dimension of a ring $A$, $\dim(A)$, is the length of its longest strictly ascending chain of prime ideals, while its $I$-depth is the length of a maximal regular sequence contained in $I$.
 A local Cohen--Macaulay ring is a Noetherian local ring with Krull dimension equal to its $\m$-depth, where $\m$ is the maximal ideal of $A$.
-A local Cohen--Macaulay ring $R$ is called Gorenstein if there is a maximal regular sequence in $\m$ generating an irreducible ideal.
-Because of the regularity of $\m$, $H^n_\m(A)\cong A/\m^\infty$ is the only non-zero local cohomology module of the ring.
-Moreover, if $A$ is Gorenstein, then $H^n_\m(A)$ is known to be isomorphic to the injective hull $E(k)$ of the residue field $k=A/\m$ of $A$,~\cite[Lem.~11.2.3]{broadmann_sharp}.
+A local Cohen--Macaulay ring $A$ is called Gorenstein if its injective dimension as an $A$-module is finite.
+If $A$ is Gorenstein, $H^n_\m(A)$ is known to be isomorphic to the injective hull $E(k)$ of the residue field $k=A/\m$ of $A$~\cite[Lem.~11.2.3]{broadmann_sharp}.
 Under these hypotheses, $E(k)$ is a dualizing module for $A$ by \cite[Prop.~4.10]{grothendieck_localcohomology}, and we can take $D_{E(k)}=\Hom(-,E(k))$ for the duality functor.

 \begin{cor}[{\cite[Thm.~6.3]{grothendieck_localcohomology}}] Suppose that $A$ is a Gorenstein local ring of dimension $n$.
 Then, for any finitely generated $A$-module $M$ and all $k$ there is a natural isomorphism